2026 PAROLE BILLS

 View the bill here.

 The bill also requires the Board to provide a meaningful opportunity for release to certain juvenile offenders eligible for parole and specifies various factors the Board shall consider when making a determination on whether to grant parole to such juvenile offender.
-The bill allows a juvenile offender to request for reconsideration or appeal of a decision by the Board not to grant parole based on (a) the Board's failure to consider such juvenile offender's age and its related mitigating circumstances as required by the bill or (b) the Board's consideration of the circumstances of the offense outweighing evidence of rehabilitation and a lack of present danger to public safety.
-The bill requires the Board to provide individualized reasons for the grant or denial of parole upon reconsideration or appeal.
+The bill allows a juvenile offender to request for reconsideration or appeal of a decision by the Board not to grant parole based on (a) the Board's failure to give substantial weight to such juvenile offender's age and its related mitigating circumstances as required by the bill or (b) the Board's overreliance on static factors of the offense and failure to ground its decision in evidence of maturity, rehabilitation, and a lack of present danger to public safety.
+Finally, the bill requires the Board to provide individualized reasons for the grant or denial of parole upon reconsideration or appeal.

 1/23/2026 House.
 Assigned HMPPS sub: Subcommittee #2